 Length: 5' 7" (170 cm)

 Width: 57¾" (147 cm)

-3 solid spruce braces with a volume of 1,196 cu. in.
-(19,597 cm3); Spruce provides tensile strength with less weight.
-Maple dowels fasten braces to rim producing a single homogenous foundation upon which is built the entire tonal component.
-A cast iron treble bell, affixed to rim's underside at treble bend, holds plate firmly in position by means of a steel bolt.
-The Steinway & Sons iron wedge anchors brace ends securely to crossblock assuring permanent rim posture.
+3 solid spruce with a volume of 1,196 cu.
+In.
+(19,597cm3); Spruce provides tensile strength with less weight.
+Maple dowels fasten braces to rim & crossblock producing a single homogenous foundation upon which is built the tonal component.
+Note: Treble bell is not required in smaller grands of lesser tensions.

 Overstrung; combination agraffe; Front AND rear duplex.

 Made from durable, resinous sugar pine to assure strong and constant support of string down-bearing on the soundboard; rib ends are hand-fitted.

 Treble: eleven whole & one-half sizes from high-tensile Swedish steel.

 Bass: Swedish steel core wire wound with pure copper.

 Premium wool top felt and under felt; treated to resist insects and moisture.
 Compression-wired to maintain permanent shape.
 Hornbeam hammer moldings and shanks.

 Horizontal-cut premium wool for effective dampening with maple heads for endurance.